cnp3/ebook/protocols/ipv6.rst

    trie

-The longest prefix match can be implemented by using different data structures One possibility is to use a trie.
+The longest prefix match can be implemented by using different data structures.
+One possibility is to use a trie.
 Details on how to implement efficient packet forwarding algorithms may be found in [Varghese2005]_.

 .. index:: Unique Local Unicast IPv6